A Worthy White Z790 Motherboard?

 - 1x PCIe Gen5 M.2 Port

 - 1x USB 3.2 Gen 2×2 Type-C port

 - 2x USB 3.2 Gen 2 Type-A ports

 - 5 GbE LAN Connectivity

 - No Rear USB 3.2 Gen2x2 Type-C Port

 - Single USB 2.0 header

 When it comes to motherboard manufacturers, we have limited options.
 ASRock is among the leading motherboard manufacturers that need no introduction.
 They have successfully established themselves as a manufacturer of quality hardware with optimized software.
-What people may not know about them is that ASRock also carries graphics cards, monitors, mini PCs, and industrial /server-grade solutions.
-Like other brands, they also carry multiple lines for motherboards, including their ever-popular Taichi and enthusiast-level AQUA.
-They cover the mid-range market segment with Phantom Gaming and Steel Legend.
+ASRock isn’t just about motherboards.
+They also offer graphics cards, monitors, mini PCs, and industrial/server-grade solutions.
+In the motherboard department, they have diverse lines, from the high-end Taichi and AQUA to mid-range options like Phantom Gaming and Steel Legend.

 - Supports 13th Gen & 12th Gen Intel® Core™ Processors: The LGA 1700 socket supports both 13th and 12th gen CPUs.

 |Product||ASRock Z790 Steel Legend WiFi Motherboard|